 The benefits are clear for merchants and financial institutions – machine learning systems mean there is no need to turn off rules on the busiest days of the year and no need to turn away and upset good, loyal customers.

-Luke Reynolds is the Fraud Director for Featurespace, a U.K.-based fraud-prevention technology provider that grew out of machine-learning research at Cambridge University.
+On days like Cyber Monday, it is now possible to identify fraud without blocking genuine customers.
+You can have the best of both worlds and the power of machine learning is making it possible.Luke Reynolds is the Fraud Director for Featurespace, a U.K.-based fraud-prevention technology provider that grew out of machine-learning research at Cambridge University.
 Reynolds has nearly two decades of experience in fraud and risk management for the banking sector, most recently with Callcredit Information Group and Lloyds Banking Group.